w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/testing-captions-with-users.md

 status: developing
 ---

-The content author(s) conducted tests with users who need captions and fixed issues based on findings.
+Content author(s) conducted tests with users who need captions and fixed issues based on the findings.

-* Types of disabilities each user had
-* Number of users (for each type of disability)
-* Date of testing
-* Examples of fixed issues based on the results

 :::example
 * **Type and number:** 8 users in total